benprew/throwingbones/ben/blog/2020-06-15-commit-pct-in-sar/index.md

 11:10:01 AM   3281380  29598504     90.02     21908   2377984 133405108    405.73       11:10:01 AM    933.05     -5.30   -763.02
 11:20:01 AM   2968336  29911548     90.97     22340   2721116 132674080    403.51       11:20:01 AM   -131.14      0.18    143.74
 ```
-Here, you can see that as the commit% spikes to 400% at 10:40, that there are a lot of pages allocated (frmpg/s is negative), and a lot of cached pages deallocated (campg/s is negative).
-This means processes were allocating a lot of RAM while the kernel was flushing disk cache, presumably to accommodate the requests by the processes.
-After that, you can see that it slows down and actually has a net positive cache page allocation.

-Unfortunately you can't tell how much page churn is happening, you can only tell if net allocations were +/-.
+### Will Adding More RAM Help?

-So, adding more RAM could increase the size of the file cache for file requests, which could improve performance.
+Adding more RAM could increase the size of the file cache for file requests, which could improve performance.
 But, the kbcached metric stays within an order of magnitude, while the commit bounces between 100 and 400%, so I wouldn't expect much of a change.

+### Find Out More

-Here's a good article I found on memory allocation: [http://techblog.cloudperf.net/2016/07/how-linux-kernel-manages-application_18.html](http://techblog.cloudperf.net/2016/07/how-linux-kernel-manages-application_18.html)
+Here's another article that describes memory allocation in depth: [http://techblog.cloudperf.net/2016/07/how-linux-kernel-manages-application_18.html](http://techblog.cloudperf.net/2016/07/how-linux-kernel-manages-application_18.html)